2020PB/police-brutality/reports/Oregon.md

 ### Police shove medic to the ground | September 23rd

-A police officer charges at a protest medic walking in the street nera SW Main and SW 6th and shoves the medic to the ground.
+A police officer charges at a protest medic walking in the street near SW Main and SW 6th and shoves the medic to the ground.

 tags: medic, push, shove